Photo by Polina Zimmerman from Pexels

 These include university-wide surveys, surveys within your college, your department or about your course or a specific service provided to you.
 We work closely with Oxford SU to design and run these and analyse the results.
 Your feedback is always important to help evaluate and improve the student experience for current and future students.
 You can find out about other ways to engage with students on the Student Engagement page.

-Surveys open in Trinity term 2023
+Surveys in Michaelmas term 2024

 University-wide surveys